splunk/splunk-operator/docs/OpenShift.md

 Splunk Enterprise container's
 [Documentation on Security](https://github.com/splunk/docker-splunk/blob/develop/docs/SECURITY.md).

+Similarly the Splunk Operator pod is attached to the Service Account `splunk-operator-controller-manager` and runs as user `1001`.

 Users of Red Hat OpenShift may find that the default Security Context Constraint is too restrictive.
-You can fix this by granting the default Service Account the `nonroot` Security Context Constraint by running the following command within your namespace:
+You can fix this by granting the `default` and `splunk-operator-controller-manager` Service Accounts the `nonroot` Security Context Constraint by running the following commands within your namespace:

 ```
 oc adm policy add-scc-to-user nonroot -z default
+oc adm policy add-scc-to-user nonroot -z splunk-operator-controller-manager
 ```